Shopify Marketing: Tips for Promoting Your Store

 To use your Shopify store’s full Google potential, you must first create a Google Merchant Center account.
 Afterward, go back to Shopify, install the Google Channel app, and choose Google as a sales channel at the Shopify admin.
 Then, connect to your Google Merchant account.

 All the configuration is done in the Google sales channel setup, where the products should be selected.
 Changes made in the Shopify products will automatically sync with Google.

-Fill in your product data on Shopify carefully, observing SEO and keyword research.
+Fill in your product data on Shopify carefully, observing SEO, keyword research, and even every recommended Shopify image size.
 That will improve the visibility of your listings and promote your Shopify store before any ad spend.